-Delicate polyunsaturated fats (omega-3 and omega-6) in grass-fed beef and fish, which are imperative for a healthy inflammatory response, can oxidate during the cooking process.
+Delicate polyunsaturated fats (omega-3 and omega-6) in grass-fed beef and fish can oxidate during the cooking process.
 Coating your food in olive oil will protect the delicate fats and keep them from becoming carcinogenic!
 You can also enjoy some sources of polyunsaturated fats by enjoying them raw or cold.
 Salmon sashimi, anyone?

 In addition to high-quality animal protein, you can also enjoy raw soaked seeds and nuts, like walnuts and flax seeds.
 Avoid seed based oils as much as possible, as they are highly processed and can trigger inflammation.

 A good rule of thumb in choosing fats

 In order to feel your best, you’ll want to vary your fat sources and get a little bit of everything.
 Luckily, fat is delicious, and you can incorporate it in various ways, from frying to homemade dressings and more.
 Here are some of my favorite recipes to help you enjoy a balance of healthy fats:

 - Paleo Sushi: Smoked Salmon, Bacon, Ranch & Nori

 - Stir Fry Meatballs (Paleo, Keto, Whole30, Egg Free)

 - Swiss Chard Romesco (Dairy Free, Egg Free, Whole30, Paleo, Keto, Nightshade-Free, Anti-Inflammatory)